nickbuker/datasurveyor/README.md

 <a name="pip-installing-surveyor"></a>

 ## Installing surveyor:
 Surveyor can be install via pip.
-As always, use of a project-level virtual environment is recommended.

-**Surveyor requires Python >= 3.6.**
+As always, use of a project-level virtual environment is recommended. **Note: Surveyor requires Python >= 3.6.**

-# TODO: not yet deployed to PyPI
 ```bash
 $ pip install surveyor
 ```